LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 GET   /clients/:id/:accountId    Clients.show(id: Long, accountId: Long)
 ```

-The default matching strategy for a dynamic part is defined by the regular expression `/[^/]+/`, meaning that any dynamic part defined as `:identifier` will match exactly one URI part.
+The default matching strategy for a dynamic part is defined by the regular expression `[^/]+`, meaning that any dynamic part defined as `:id` will match exactly one URI part.

-If you want to capture more than URI part, you can define a dynamic part using the `*identifier` syntax, that will use the `/.*/` regular expression:
+If you want to capture more than URI part, you can define a dynamic part using the `*id` syntax, that will use the `.*` regular expression:

 ```scala
 GET   /files/*path               Application.download(path)